 Use an oral swab or special soft toothbrush if your gums bleed during regular brushing.

 Try to exercise.
 Exercise keeps you strong and keeps your heart and lungs active.
-Walk as much as you can without becoming dizzy or weak.
+Walk as much as you feel able.

-Here’s what to do at home following radiation therapy for kidney cancer.
+After radiation therapy, you’ll need to take extra care of your skin.
+Here’s what to do at home after radiation therapy for kidney cancer:

-Ask your therapy team which lotion to use.
+Ask your health care team which lotion to use.

 Protect your skin from heat or cold.
 Avoid hot tubs, saunas, heating pads, and ice packs.